workingonthejob/OpenCVProject/README.md

   * Updated the firmware to the latest version.
   * Camera must support RTSP or something that gives you access to the live feed.

+## Configuration Notes

+  * Camera/Router needs to be set up to have reserve IPs.

 Install the Python libraries:

 `pip install -r requirements.txt`